yarkokuzyk/task/README.md

 THEN error message is shown <br />

 # Task 2.1

- SCENARIO: Check IsPalindrome() function with palindrome value GIVEN Palindrome function is called
+ SCENARIO: Check IsPalindrome() function with palindrome value <br />
+ GIVEN Palindrome function is called<br />
- WHEN User has entered a string "1221"
+ WHEN User has entered a string "1221"<br />
  THEN "True" output is shown <br />

- SCENARIO: Check IsPalindrome() function with not palindrome value GIVEN Palindrome function is called
+ SCENARIO: Check IsPalindrome() function with not palindrome value<br />
+ GIVEN Palindrome function is called<br />
- WHEN User has entered a string "notpalindrome"
+ WHEN User has entered a string "notpalindrome"<br />
  THEN "false" output is shown <br />

  # Task 3.0